morays-community/morays-doc/docs/source/nemo.tuto.rst

         cn_exp      = "C1D_PAPA32.W25" !  experience name

-This configuration must be compatible with an OASIS build.
-OASIS interface in NEMO is activated by ``key_oasis3`` CPP key.
+This configuration must be compatible with an OASIS3-MCT build.
+OASIS3-MCT interface in NEMO is activated by ``key_oasis3`` CPP key.
 We add it to those already used by C1D-PAPA32:

 .. code-block:: bash